 An endocrinologist whose paradigm-shifting work addresses the genetic causes of obesity and its adverse effect on metabolic health is the 2019 recipient of the Taubman Prize for Excellence in Medical Science, the University of Michigan’s Taubman Institute announced.

-“Dr. O’Rahilly’s pioneering work has led to a unique understanding of the control of eating behaviors and how genetic differences between people leads to weight gain and the consequences of obesity, such as the development of insulin resistance and type 2 diabetes,” said Taubman Scholar Kathleen Collins, M.D., Ph.D., who chaired the national selection panel of eminent medical scientists.
+“Dr. O’Rahilly’s pioneering work has led to a unique understanding of the control of eating behaviors and how genetic differences between people leads to weight gain and the consequences of obesity, such as the development of insulin resistance and type 2 diabetes,” said Taubman Scholar and Michigan Medicine faculty member Kathleen Collins, M.D., Ph.D., who chaired the national selection panel of eminent medical scientists.
 “His discoveries already have led to life-altering treatments for children with rare causes of severe obesity.
 Several novel medications to treat obesity also are showing promise in clinical trials.”

 The Taubman Prize was established in 2011 by the late A. Alfred Taubman, who created the Taubman Institute in 2007 to support the work of clinician-scientists at U-M. Mr. Taubman’s aim with the prize was to recognize physician-researchers’ work outside Ann Arbor, and to bring the thought leaders in medical science to campus for collaboration with peers at the University of Michigan.